tradingview-dev/idc-expchains/README.md

 sudo apt install pipx
 pipx ensurepath
 ```
-After that, re-open your terminal and run:
+After that, re-open your terminal OR just run:
 ```
 source ~/.bashrc  # or ~/.zshrc, if you use Zsh pipx --version